-To summarize, the ideal solution, if it is to imitate the brain, should demonstrate accuracy at low power with a compact form factor, sparse data representation, local actuation with no central processing and real time configurability, all leading to a compact, low power learning machine.
-The most likely path to the ideal is a neural network with massive parallelism, operated in mixed-signal mode at sub-threshold voltages with a non-volatile synapse cell[12] and both cells (neuron and synapse) configurable in real time.
+To summarize, the ideal solution, if it is to imitate the brain, should demonstrate accuracy at low power with a compact form factor, sparse data representation, local actuation with no central processing, and real time configurability, all leading to a compact, low power learning machine.
+The most likely path to the ideal is a neural network with massive parallelism, operated in mixed-signal mode at sub-threshold voltages with a non-volatile synapse cell [12] and both cells (neuron and synapse) configurable in real time.
 Real-time configurability could be achieved via an FPGA approach operating on NVM cells or on simple multiplexers.
-Massive parallelism could be achieved by using TFTs or van der Waals devices,[13] particularly TMCs.
+Massive parallelism could be achieved by using TFTs or van der Waals devices [13], particularly TMCs.
 The former has the advantage of a volume manufacturing history.
 The latter has the advantage of theoretically very low sub-threshold slopes and ultra-low leakage, but the disadvantage of never really having been demonstrated in volume production or in the lab with the theoretical values achieved.
 That is, they are still laboratory devices.
 Both have the potential advantage of being built in 3D.
+More discussion on the use of 2D materials can be found in Section 5 of this chapter.